skylee03/clojask-website/content/md/posts/API.md

 *Remarks:*

-*Join functions are immediate actions that will be executed once they are being called.*

 *The registered operations and filters (like `compute`) will be automatically pipelined.
 You could think of `join` as as an operation that first computes the two dataframes then joins them together.*

 *Only `compute` will be able to be performed after joing functions*